 This recipe has been tailored for a POTSie on a low histamine diet.
 A little extra salt, cinnamon and ginger, which has some anti-inflammatory properties.
-No cloves or egg whites should make this one easy on the stomach and ultra-low histamine.
+A little less ginger and egg yolks should make this one easy on the stomach and ultra-low histamine.
 This version has less sugar than your traditional recipe too.

-Note 3 egg yolks were substituted for 2 whole eggs, because egg whites can be considered a high histamine food, however cooking/baking should make them less allergenic.
+Note 3 egg yolks were substituted for 2 whole eggs, because egg whites can be considered a “high histamine” food.
+SIGHI also details that ginger is usually well tolerated in small amounts.

 PREHEAT oven to 425° F.